ricardoV94/stats/percentile/README.md

 Complements the numpy.percentile function, which only contains method 7.

 The [percentile_single_formula](percentile_single_formula.py) employs the same formula for all the methods.
-This is less efficient for continuous methods (4-9), and was included mostly for educational purposes.
+This is less efficient for continuous methods (4-9), and was included for educational purposes.

 MIT License